 Whether you’re a foodie, karaoke star, drinking on the cheap or looking for some intellectual stimulation, Tokyo has something for you.

-Whether you’re in Tokyo for a quick stopover or en route to another city in Japan, you can squeeze plenty into 24 hours.
+Whether you’re in Tokyo for a quick stopover or en route to another city in Japan, Bjorn Koolen shows you how to squeeze plenty into 24 hours.